The DQD Query Language

 Constraints

-Simple constraints usually use the format left operator right; when the constraint appears in the scope of an entity, left and right can be the name of an attribute of that entity (attribute names need to be preceded by prefix. everywhere else, where prefix is the label of the target entity).
+Simple constraints usually use the format left operator right.
+When the constraint appears in the scope of an entity (as signaled by indentation), left and right can be the name of an attribute of that entity.

-Annotation layers can come with any number of attributes, but it is standard for tokens to also define an attribute named lemma.
-Had we used the constraint lemma = "dog" instead, we would have matched token occurrences whose form could be either "dog" or "dogs".
+Annotation layers can come with any number of attributes.
+For example, the Document layer in this corpus has three attributes named date, title, keyWords and classCode.
+It is standard for tokens to also define an attribute named lemma.
+Had we written the constraint lemma = "dog" instead, we would have matched token occurrences whose surface form could be either "dog" or "dogs".

-Attributes can have different types; in this illustration, both form and lemma are assumed to be strings.
-Accordingly, we surround the test value in double quotes.
-DQD does not accept string surrounded by single quotes.
-You can see the attributes of the annotation layers in a corpus by looking at its diagram and reference them in your DQD query.
+( ! ) Attributes can have different types; in this illustration, both form and lemma are assumed to be strings.
+Accordingly, we surround the test value with double quotes; DQD does not accept strings surrounded by single quotes.
+You can also use forward slashes / to define unanchored regular expressions (use ^ and $ for anchoring purposes).

 Sequences

-To look for consecutive entities, such as a series of tokens, one can use the keyword sequence.
+To look for a sequence of tokens rather than isolated tokens, one can use the keyword sequence.

 Sets